West Virginia Code

 Both female and male parties to a contemplated marriage are required to sign the application for a marriage license, under oath.
 The application must be signed before the clerk of the county commission or another person authorized to administer oaths under the laws of this state.

-(a) At the time of the execution of the application, the clerk or the person administering the oath to the applicants shall require evidence of the age of each of the applicants.
+At the time of the execution of the application, the clerk or other person administering the oath to the applicants shall require evidence of the age of each of the applicants and shall not issue a license until it has been confirmed that each applicant satisfies the age requirements for marriage set forth by §48-2-301 of this code.
 Evidence of age may be as follows:

 (1) A certified copy of a birth certificate or a duplicate certificate produced by any means that accurately reproduces the original;